-Eyelid surgery, also known as an eyelid reduction or blepharoplasty, is a surgical procedure that removes excess skin, fat, and muscle from the eyelid.
+Eyelid surgery, also known as eyelid reduction, blepharoplasty, or eye bag removal, is a surgical procedure that removes excess skin, fat, and muscle from the eyelid.
 Removing this tissue reduces the"droopy" or "baggy" look that may appear on the top or bottom lid.
-A generally simple procedure that can have a huge impact on the appearance, eyelid surgery is growing in popularity.
+A generally simple procedure that can have a huge impact on appearance, eyelid surgery is growing in popularity.

 60 to 120 mins

 General or local with sedation

 What can eyelid surgery achieve?

 The area around our eyes is one of the first places on the face to show the signs of ageing.
 As a result of this, patients may find that the skin here becomes loose, wrinkled and puffy.
 Consequently, over time this may leave patients with a permanently tired appearance.
 Some patients may find an inherited tendency to develop changes around the eyes, such as eye bags, earlier on in adult life.
 If this is something that affects patients, then eyelid surgery can help reverse these changes around the eyes.
 The procedure aims to:

 - Reduce the excess skin and fat on the upper or lower eyelids